AlbertProfe/qtool/README.md

 ### Pricing

-Qtool is a free and open source tool licensed under the MIT license.
+**Qtool is a free and open source tool licensed under the MIT license**.

 This means that users are free to use, modify, and distribute the tool as they see fit, as long as they include the appropriate attribution and do not hold the developers liable for any damages that may result from using the tool.
 Users can easily install and use qtool from the Linux terminal by downloading the source code from a repository such as GitHub and following the installation instructions provided.

 ### tty-table